rvhuang/kmp-algorithm/README.md

     Console.WriteLine(s.LastIndexOf(t)); // 15
 ```

-Iterator pattern for enumerating indexes is supported.
-The following example enumerates each of indexes by calling IndexesOf method.
+The project also provides iterator pattern for enumerating indexes.
+The following example enumerates each of indexes by calling ```IndexesOf``` method.

 ```cs
     var s = "1231abcdabcd123231abcdabcdabcdtrefabc";